Devolved services - getting closer to the community

 Any local complaints about the quality of service delivered within a cluster will be routed directly to the lead local council.

-Please download the following document for further information which includes the Red Book under the ‘Mobile Works’ section.
+Please download the Technical Clarification V1.1 for further information.
+This includes the Red Book under the 'Mobile Works' section.